Rules and Regulations

 Section V – Awards

-Winners will be announced on the Contest website on or before February 15, 2015.
+Winners will be announced on the contest site on or before May 31, 2021.
 Winners must provide publicity photos and information as well as Social Security numbers in order to receive prize money.
 Social Security numbers are requested from winners for tax purposes only.
 The Bill of Rights Institute does not sell, nor use student Social Security numbers for any reason other than the required reporting for Federal tax purposes.
 Winners will receive the following prizes based upon the judges’ evaluations as outlined in Section IV.

 Prizes will be awarded within three (3) months of the close of the Contest.
 Prizes not claimed within 180 days of the check date or the end of the Contest will be void.
-The Bill of Rights Institute will make its best effort to mail the prize to the winner and is not responsible for incorrect address provided by the contestant.
+The Bill of Rights Institute will make commercially reasonable efforts to mail the prize to the winner and is not responsible for incorrect address provided by the contestant.
 All entrants are solely responsible for understanding and complying with any and all federal, state, and local laws, codes, regulations, and ordinances that may apply to the entrants and the activities or business in which such entrants may engage.
 There may be tax consequences associated with the prizes and income received by a Contest winner, which may include, without limitation, an obligation to report as income and to pay taxes on such income to federal, state, or local authorities.
 Each Contest winner is responsible to determine the tax consequences of the income received and to comply with all applicable laws in all respects.
+All prize-winning teachers are solely responsible for understanding and complying with any and all federal, state, and local laws, codes, regulations, and ordinances, as well as school policies that may apply.

 Section VI – Privacy Statement